resola-ai/jobs/README.md

 - +45 engineers
 - From 8 nationalities
-- 50% engineers
 - Mix of on-site and remote (60%/40%)
-- We develop 5 Saas product
+- 5 SaaS products and teams

 ## Our workflow